alexforencich/xfcp/example/VCU118/fpga_gty/README.md

-# XFCP VCU118 Example Design
+# XFCP VCU118 GTY Example Design

 ## Introduction

 This example design targets the Xilinx VCU118 FPGA board.
+It brings up several GTY transceiver instances for testing.

 The design by default listens on the serial port and on UDP port 14000 at IP address 192.168.1.128.